 The issuance programme's focus on the needs of investors makes the use of swap transactions necessary to achieve the optimum maturity structure for the Federal Government.
 A statutory limit applies to swap transactions.

 A number of very different aspects must therefore be taken into consideration when compiling the annual issuance calendar.
 What emerges is an issuance calendar that usually does not ideally supplement the existing debt portfolio in terms of the Federal Government's interest cost and risk targets given that it needs to be based around the needs of potential buyers.

 For this reason, the law permits the Finance Agency to access the swap market.
 This means swap transactions can be used to convert the demand-oriented issue structure into a maturity structure that is appropriate for the Federal Government, taking due account of interest costs and risk aspects.
 In this process, the interest risk profile of the existing debt portfolio is first of all analysed as a whole, compared with the interest cost and risk structure that would be ideal for the Federal Government, before using swap transactions to eliminate as many discrepancies as possible between the targeted and the actual structure.

-As at the end of 2017, the gross volume (= excluding netting effects) of swap contracts concluded by the Federal Government totalled € 249.3 bn.
-During the year the volume of the swap portfolio decreased by a gross amount of € 14.6 bn.
-This included all payer and receiver positions (transactions involving payment and receipt of a fixed interest rate) for money market and capital market swaps.
+As at the end of 2018, the gross volume (= excluding netting effects) of swap contracts concluded by the Federal Government totalled € 262.3 bn.
+During the year the volume of the swap portfolio increased by a gross amount of € 13.0 bn.
+This includes all payer and receiver positions (transactions involving payment and receipt of a fixed interest rate) for money market and capital market swaps.